Martially/community/contributors/design-proposals/volume-snapshotting.md

     * Execute the volume-specific logic to create a snapshot of the persistent volume reference by the PVC.

-    * For any errors, log the error, and terminate the thread (the main controller will retry as needed).
+    * For any errors, log the error, and terminate the thread (the main controller will retry,if needed).

     * Once a snapshot is created successfully: